discordjs/guide/guide/command-handling/dynamic-commands.md

 ... and that's it!
 Whenever you want to add a new command, you simply make a new file in your `commands` directory, name it what you want, and then do what you did for the other commands.

 In the next chapter, we'll be going through how to implement some basic features into your brand new command handler.
-Currently, it's hardly a command "handler" at this point; it's a command loader and executor, if you wish to see it that way.
+Currently, it's hardly a command "handler" at this point; it's a command loader and executor if you wish to see it that way.
 You'll learn how to implement some new features and the logic behind them, such as:

 * Command aliases
 * Cooldowns